7 best Google Alerts alternatives to try in 2020

-This is a list of such tools.
+This is, therefore, a list of Google Alert alternatives.

 Awario is a social listening tool - the next generation of Google Alerts, if you will.
 Awario crawls everything: social media networks (Twitter, Facebook, Instagram, YouTube, Reddit), news sites, blogs, forums, and web pages.
-You receive alert notifications via email or you can watch mentions of your keyword appear in real time in Awario's Mentions' Feed.
+You can choose to receive alert notifications via email or you can watch mentions of your keyword appear in real time in Awario's Mentions' Feed.
 From there, you can reply to social media posts.
 This will make your customer service much more inclusive and your social selling strategy more effective.